Members

 Valentina McKenzie was appointed Professional Board Member on 29 November 2018.
 She holds a Bachelor of Laws and was admitted as a Barrister of the Supreme Court of Queensland in 1994.
 Valentina has more than 25 years of practical legal experience.
 She has held positions in the Office of the Director of Public Prosecutions, including as Crown Prosecutor and, prior to appointment with the Board, was a Principal Legal Officer at Workplace Health & Safety Queensland, Prosecution Services.

 Dean Clifford-Jones was admitted as a lawyer of the Supreme Court of Queensland during 2009.
 He is also admitted to the High Court of Australia.
 He has worked with the Office of Director of Child Protection Litigation and the Office of the Director of Public Prosecutions.
+Dean is currently seconded to the Office of the State Coroner.

 Simone Healy has been serving as a Supreme Court Bail Practitioner with Sisters Inside since 2016.
 Simone was admitted as a solicitor in 2005 and in the High Court of Australia in 2014 and has worked as a Senior Associate and a Legal Practice Director in private law firms.